AdobeDocs/id-service.en/help/introduction/overview.md

 >
 >The Experience Cloud Identity Service only works with Experience Cloud Application Services that you are subscribed to and will not provide access to other application services if you are not subscribed to them.

-The Experience Cloud Identity Service is an integral component of many current and future Experience Cloud features, enhancements, and services.
-Currently, the Experience Cloud Identity Service supports the following application services:
+Experience Cloud Identity Service supports the following applications:

 * [Adobe Analytics](https://business.adobe.com/products/analytics/web-analytics.html)
 * [Audience Manager](https://business.adobe.com/products/audience-manager/adobe-audience-manager.html)